 The major downside to this dance club is the massive, expansive, and too brightly lit dance floor.
 Since the club usually only has a handful or two of people in it (and even fewer out on the dance floor), it feels like you are on display, dancing for everyone else to watch.
 I've seen more people dancing in the darker, more intimate seating areas than on the dance floor on some nights.
 The best chance for big crowds will be on a Saturday night after about 11pm.
 Go any earlier and the place will be all yours.

-PTTP has spent many a "I don't want to go home yet" nights here after a long day at Epcot.
+PTTP has spent many a "I don't want to go home yet" nights here (back when it was free) after a long day at Epcot.
 Now that this is the only place you can dance on Disney property (well, at least without looking like a weirdo), we are starting to see a slightly larger crowd on the weekends.
 Plus, by the time most people get here, it's after an afternoon of Drinking Around the World, so they don't care about the atmosphere and just want to dance!
 The more friends you can bring to have your own little group bustin' a move on the dance floor, the better.

 Oh, and one more important thing: we highly recommend you stick with beer here and skip any mixed drinks.
 Trust us...unless you like paying $12 for a small glass of Coke.
 Plus, keep in mind that all drinks are significantly more expensive here than at the theme parks.